DanielRuvchee/go-bookvault/README.md

-# Go RESTful API with JWT Authentication -  In Progres!
+# Go + NextJS RESTful API with JWT Authentication -  In Progres!
 # https://ruvche-bookvault.vercel.app/

-This project is a production-ready RESTful API built in Go (Golang) following a clean and scalable architecture.
+This project is a production-ready RESTful API built in Go (Golang) for the backend and NextJS for the Frontend, following a clean and scalable architecture.
 It includes JWT authentication, user login and registration, and CRUD operations for managing book vault.

 ---